niranjanprem/niranjanprem/README.md

--Hi, I'm Niranjan Prem, a rising junior at California High School.
-I am currently finishing my engineering project at bluestamp engineering.
+-Hi, I'm Niranjan Prem, a senior at California High School.

 <!---
 niranjanprem/niranjanprem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.